-- CHAN A and CHAN B are set for 2-Wire intercom connection.
-The upper slide switch is in the middle position and the 2-Wire LED aligned with CHAN is illuminated. - CHAN C and CHAN D are set for 4-Wire intercom connection and both the 4-Wire LEDs aligned with CHAN C and CHAN D are illuminated.
-The CHAN C&D slide switch is inactive when in 4-Wire mode.
+- CHAN A has been set for no wired intercom connection the LEDs are OFF. - CHAN B is set for 2-Wire intercom connection.
+The upper slide switch is in the middle position and the 2-Wire LED aligned with CHAN B is illuminated.